jvanasco/facebook_utils/README.md

 facebook_utils
 ~~~~~~~~~~~~

-A collection of utilities for integrating user accounts with Facebook.com
+A collection of utilities for integrating user accounts with Facebook.com.

-right now this handles oauth and graph operations
+Right now this handles oauth login and graph API operations

+This has been a general-purpose Python client for several years.
+It works well.

 Purpose
 =======

-1. Facebook dropped development and support of their python sdk
+1. Once upon a time, Facebook offered a Python SDK.
+That dropped it.
+Boo.

+2. When this was first released, there were no other Python SDKs actively developed.

-2. There are a handful of pyramid utilities that provide a complete drop-in
+3. There are a handful of Pyramid/Misc Framework utilities that provide a complete
+drop-in integration with Facebook.com for account logins and integrations;
-integration with Facebook.com; This is NOT one of them.
-Sometimes you want
+This is NOT one of them.
+Sometimes you need to control the User Experience and
-to control the User Experience and have all your pages custom; if so, this
-is for you.
+have all your UX customized; if so, this is for you.

 Usage
 =====

-This was originally built/intended for use under the Pyramid environment

-calling `FacebookPyramid()` will create a new object that
-subclasses `FacebookHub()` objects, using  default settings
-from your .ini and pulling variables from 'request' as needed.

-`facebook_utils.FacebookHub()` can be used directly - however it will not
-pull the appropriate settings from the .ini or request.

-This has been a general-purpose Python client for several years.
-It works well.

-As of v0.5.0 it supports the `appsecret_proof` lockdown on the client level.
+All work is done via the `facebook_utils.FacebookHub()` object.

-Configure a hub with the following:
+Configure a hub with something like the following:

 	hub = FacebookHub(app_id = x,
 					  app_secret = y,
 					  app_secretproof = True
 					  )

+Or make it unuthenticated.
+It's up to you.

+This was originally built/intended for use under the Pyramid environment.

+calling `FacebookPyramid()` will create a new object that subclasses
+`FacebookHub()` objects, using  default settings from your .ini and
+pulling variables from 'request' as needed.

+As of v0.5.0 it supports the `appsecret_proof` lockdown on the client level.

 Any requests to the hub will attempt to create the `appsecret_proof` hmac if it
 is not explicitly provided.
 It will be based on the `access_token` appearing as